Age 14

 Rechecks claims that LLM answers collapse into one narrow style, and finds much more diversity across topics, models, and prompts.

-Creates a benchmark for testing whether coding agents can produce Lean 4 proofs that verify software end to end.
+Tests whether coding agents can turn Python programs into Lean 4 specifications and proofs that verify end to end.

 Tests whether an agent's Lean proof actually matches the original Python code, exposing proofs that are correct but about the wrong thing.